 For authored books the text file can be supplied as one Word file (with all the prelims and chapters together).
 For edited books please supply each chapter as a separate Word file.
 For edited books, please ensure that a short biographical note on each contributor appears either at the end of their chapter or as a footnote on the first page of their chapter.
 Tables can be placed where they should appear in the text.
 Figures should be supplied separately from the text file with the locations indicated in the text file (see Figures section below).
 Use a 12pt font.
 Always use two hard returns at the end of a paragraph and do not indent the first line of a new paragraph.
 Do not insert hard returns at the ends of lines and do not justify the right hand margin.
 Use subheadings sparingly.
 Do not use more than three levels of subheadings and please indicate clearly their degree of importance (for example, by inserting a circled 'A', 'B' or 'C' in the margin next to the subheading).
 Quoted material of over 40 words should be indented from the left margin and there should be a line space above and below the extract to separate it from the text of the book.
 The exact spelling and punctuation of the extract must be reproduced.
 Do not use quotation marks around the extract unless it reports a conversation.
 Use square brackets to indicate your own interpolations within extracted material.
-Display source lines within round brackets on a new line below the extract (see Harvard references section of Style Guide below).
 Use a single space after a full stop, comma, colon, semicolon or other punctuation.